How to Help Someone Struggling with PTSD

 Renew Your Commitment as a Helper

-Do your best to emphasize your commitment to your relationship with the PTSD sufferer as often as you can.
+Do your best to emphasize your commitment to your relationship with your loved one as often as you can.
 Given everything you’re experiencing in your interactions with them, this person may wonder why you’re still there.
 Reassure them that no matter what, you will continue to be there for them.

 Find Potential Solutions

-Calling us will be one step to take to find a solution, but it’s not the only one.
+Calling the Mental Health Hotline will be one step to take to find a solution, but it’s not the only one.
 Learn as much as possible about helping the person dealing with PTSD, including some of the medications available.

-The more you know about these medications, the better you’ll be able to help make a decision should your loved one need to take them.
+The more you know about these medications, the better you’ll be able to support your loved one if they and their doctor decide medication is part of the plan.
 It may also be good to look into cognitive behavioral therapy, which has proven quite effective.

 You could also talk to a local doctor to get more recommendations.
-The possibilities are endless, and there’s no telling how effective treatments will become in the future.
-The fight to conquer PTSD is ongoing.
+The possibilities are many, and there’s no telling how effective treatments will become in the future.
+The work to better understand and treat PTSD is ongoing.